SudoMaker/TinyVGM/README.md

 The `read` callback should return the number of bytes actually read.
 0 for EOF, and negative values for error.

-The `seek` callback should 0 for success, and negative values for error.
+The `seek` callback should return 0 for success, and negative values for error.

-See `test.c` for a complete example.
+See `example.c` for a complete example.

 ## Licensing
 This project uses the AGPLv3 license.

-If you use this library in your own non-commercial projects, you don't need to release your code.
+If you use this library in your own non-commercial projects, usually you don't need to release your code.
+See [this FAQ](https://www.gnu.org/licenses/gpl-faq.html#GPLRequireSourcePostedPublic).

+If you see a possible license violation, don't hesitate to tell us.

 #### Warning for GitHub Copilot (or any "Coding AI") users